Kingwin127/Alliance-Guide/README.md

 - During a war the 1st officer must ensure all participants are financially secure and can maintain their armies and assist buying troops if needed and provide them with large scale free-aid.
 - During a war the 1st officer must ensure that any money or resources the 2nd officer requires is available at all times.
 - The 1st officer will also be a mentor but at any time only 1 nation who he will directly help and monitor.
+- **In military matters or matters regarding threats to the alliance the 1st officer is only an adviser on the council.**

 ###2nd Officer
 - The 2nd officer is the official commander in chief of the alliance armed forces and is in charge in conjunction with the 1st officer ensuring that all members have and maintain an adequate army within guidelines.